7228. ESIA EACOP Oil Development - Uganda

 The Netherlands Commission for Environmental Assessment received a request from the Ugandan National Environmental Management Authority (NEMA) to carry out an independent quality review of the Ugandan part of the Environmental and Social Impact Assessment (ESIA) of the East African Crude Oil Pipeline (EACOP) project.
 The EACOP, for which the governments of Uganda and Tanzania signed an Inter Governmental Agreement, is 1445 km long and will transport crude oil from Kabaale in Uganda to the Chongoleani peninsula near Tanga port in Tanzania.

 |Review of scoping report and ToR for ESIA EACOP Uganda|

-Earlier, in September 2017, a NEMA delegation visited the NCEA headquarters with the aim to jointly review the Terms of Reference and the Scoping Report for this ESIA.
-For this joint review an NCEA working group of experts was composed, contributing to the five-day working session with the NEMA delegation, which took place from 18 to 22 September 2017, and focused on quality assurance.
-The findings of the joint review are presented in the below advisory report.
+Previously, in September 2017, a NEMA delegation visited the NCEA offices with the aim to jointly review the Terms of Reference and the Scoping Report for this ESIA.
+For this joint review an NCEA working group of experts was composed, contributing to a five-day working session with the NEMA delegation, and focused on quality assurance.
+The findings of the joint review are presented in an advisory report, accessible on this page.

 Members of the working group

 Chair of the working group: ms M.W.J.A. van Gool